sethmachine/universal-sound-board/README.md

 ### Playing a sound simultaneously to microphone and speakers

 We're now able to use our microphone normally while also being able to play audio files as if they came through the microphone.
 However, on our end we won't hear the sound we are playing, only those on the other end of the voice chat application.
-The USB server provides an API to do just that, so both you and your audience will hear the same sound effect being played:
+The USBD server provides an API to do just that, so both you and your audience will hear the same sound effect being played:

 ```shell
 curl -X POST -H "Content-Type:multipart/form-data" localhost:8080/sound-board/play -F "audioFile=@evil-laugh.wav" -F "playAudioFileToSourceAndSinkRequest={\"sinkId\": YOUR_SINK_ID, \"sourceId\":YOUR_AUDIO_OUTPUT_DEVICE_ID};type=application/json"